Kat Jungnickel

 Book Section

-Bonham, Jennifer and Jungnickel, Katrina.
+Bonham, Jennifer and Jungnickel, Kat.
 2022.
 Cycling and Gender: Past, Present and Paths Ahead.
 In: Glen Norcliffe; Una Brogan; Peter Cox; Boyang Gao; Tony Hadland; Sheila Hanlon; Tim Jones; Nicholas Oddy and Luis Vivanco, eds.
 Routledge Companion to Cycling.
 Abingdon: Routledge, pp. 24-32.
 ISBN 9780367683993

 Jungnickel, Kat and Hjorth, Larissa.
 2020.
 Doing Critical Creative Practice and Social Research.
 In: Larissa Hjorth; Adriana de Souza e Silva and Klare Lanson, eds.
 The Routledge Companion to Mobile Media Art.
 New York: Routledge.
 ISBN 9780429242816